xtfer/keyparty/readme.md

 ```
 {
 "require": {
-        "xtfer/keyparty": "0.2.*"
+        "xtfer/keyparty": "0.3.*"
     }
 }
 ```

 ## About the JSON Jar

 By default, KeyParty will store your data in a flat-file JSON data store.
 This store is designed for rapid prototyping, simplicity, and portability.

+- Flat-file, one file per KV store.
+- Ability to store and recreate objects similar to PHP serialize(), when using the provided ObjectConverter (i.e. the default configuration)
+- Auto-creates KV stores on-the-fly

-As such, it has some limitations:
+The JSON Jar has some limitations:

 - Data is stored in files on disk, and is only cached per request.
 You shouldn't hit the disk twice for two reads on the same store (from the same KeyParty instance), but there is currently no other caching layer.
 - Every read loads the entire file
 - Every insert loads and writes the entire file
 - The store is not transaction safe.
 There is no logging and no roll-back.
 - JSON keys cannot be integers.
 There is no serial key concept.
 All items must have a valid non-integer key.
-- Objects are stored without object information, and are returned as stdClass().
-If you want to return the original objects, you need to serialize them into a string first.

 ## Other Key-Value stores